kkatta11/learning-library/oic-integration-library/core-competencies/insight/getting-started/key-concepts/key-concepts.md

 *Instances* represent the activity of the associated Insight Model.
 A single Instance is a unique occurrence of the business process that the Model defines.
 To a Business Executive, an instance is a *business transaction*.

 An Instance always begins when the Model's Initial Milestone is passed and always ends when one of the Model’s Terminal or Terminal Error Milestones is passed.
-This activity is more commonly described using the model-specific **Business Transaction Label** and **Business Transactions Label** values that represent singular and plural terms, respectively, that are understandable by Business Executives, such as "Order" and "Orders".
+This activity is more commonly described using the model-specific **Business Transaction Label** and **Business Transactions Labels** values that represent singular and plural terms, respectively, that are understandable by Business Executives, such as "Order" and "Orders".

 You may now **proceed to the next lab**.